LesFruitsDefendus/saskatoon-ng/INSTALL.md

 ## Launch the server

-Django have an embedded server for development purpose.
-To run the development server use :
+You can use Django embedded server for development purpose:

 ```
 cd saskatoon